Pok9thai/-/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 {{ webhookPayloadsForCurrentVersion.deployment_status }}

-{% ifversion fpt or ghec %}
+{% ifversion fpt %}
 ## discussion

 {% data reusables.webhooks.discussions-webhooks-beta %}

 Activity related to a discussion.
-For more information, see the "[Using the GraphQL API for discussions]({% ifversion ghec %}/free-pro-team@latest{% endif %}/graphql/guides/using-the-graphql-api-for-discussions)."
+For more information, see the "[Using the GraphQL API for discussions](/graphql/guides/using-the-graphql-api-for-discussions)."
 ### Availability

 - Repository webhooks